Nikolai2038/bash-ide-from-vs-code/README.md

 ```

 On how the script works - you can check by yourself.
+It replaces links in `source` commands both in moved file and in files, where moved file is referenced.
+Also, this script sorts `source` commands in the file.
 If you found a bug or have a suggestion on how to optimize it, you will be the awesome man to let me know something that will make it better!

 ### 3.3.
 [Path Autocomplete](https://marketplace.visualstudio.com/items?itemName=ionutvmi.path-autocomplete)